-The Street Team.
-In San Francisco, One Economy developed a "Street Team" that consisted of college and high school interns volunteering their time to bring capacity to the local community and to provide digital literacy trainings.
+The Street Team: In San Francisco, One Economy developed a "Street Team" that consisted of college and high school interns volunteering their time to bring capacity to the local community and to provide digital literacy trainings.
 Seeing a need to provide meaningful internship experiences to individuals interested in careers in technology training and education, One Economy developed an intern program to allow Street Team members to learn how to teach a computer training curriculum.
 In exchange, the interns have helped increase One Economy's presence in our target BTOP cities and solidify partnerships while moving us toward our BTOP training goals.
 The Street Team is further incentivized through donations solicited from corporate partners and a partnership with the local Mayor's office.
-Since February 2011, the Street Team in San Francisco has trained over 1,000 community members on basic to advanced computer topics.

-Mobile Van Training: Meeting the needs of communities who have limited computer access at home or in their neighborhoods, One Economy deploys a mobile computer lab van driven by an experienced computer trainer.
+Mobile Lab Training: Meeting the needs of communities who have limited computer access at home or in their neighborhoods, One Economy deploys a mobile computer lab van driven by an experienced computer trainer.
 The van contains ten computers, tables and a mobile hotspot, creating an instant training lab that is ideal for raising awareness about digital literacy challenges and multiplying the impact of community launches and other events.
-Nationwide the van has trained thousands of people.
+We took the mobile lab approach further due to great need and developed a lab-in-abox solution where we distributed a smaller set of supplies from the vans in rugged cases to be used in our connected communities with internet service but no established computer lab on the premises.

 Community Events: By partnering with existing events hosted by community anchor institutions, One Economy is able to capitalize on local community-building efforts and provide digital literacy needs and computer training in a space already frequented by local residents.
 For example, in Hillsboro, OR One Economy partnered with the Celebrate Hillsboro Community Event and set up a table to raise awareness of our local programs, as well as provide digital literacy training onsite.
 At the end of the festivities, over 100 community members had been trained on using the BeeLocal App to find local resources, and using the Beehive to make a budget and connect to other useful tools.
+LULAC/NCLR, a Broadband Opportunity Coalition (BBOC) partner held broadband awareness town halls in multiple cities.

-Digital Connectors as leaders.
-Each year, the Andrew and Walter Young YMCA of Atlanta, GA operates a 10-week summer camp for children 5-18 years of age.
+Digital Connectors as leaders: For example, the Andrew and Walter Young YMCA of Atlanta, GA operates a 10-week summer camp for children 5-18 years of age.
 Throughout the camp, Digital Connectors, also in attendance at the YMCA for Cisco authorization courses took the responsibility of providing instruction to the 9-18 year old campers with Microsoft office products and email, instruction on web research and technical assistance with computer.
 They also helped older teens with college searches and MS PowerPoint shows on their findings.
 More than 1,600 training hours were delivered to hundreds of campers throughout the ten weeks.